openshift/gcp-project-operator/docs/gcpconfig.md

 The Operator needs a ServiceAccount to authenticate its client against Google GCP.
 Find your Google GCP ServiceAccount by going [here](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts?supportedpurview=project) or [create](https://cloud.google.com/iam/docs/creating-managing-service-accounts) one.
 This downloads a json file with your key.

-Forward this information into your Kubernetes cluster by creating a `secret`:
+Add this information to your Kubernetes cluster by creating a `secret`:

 ```zsh
 $ kubectl create -n gcp-project-operator secret generic gcp-project-operator-credentials --from-file=key.json=your-file.json